Congress Certifies Biden Victory; Trump Pledges 'Orderly Transition' On Jan. 20

 As the chaos unfolded, some House Democrats have called for impeaching the president again during his final two weeks in office.

-Assistant Speaker Katherine Clark, Democrat of Massachusetts, called the president "a traitor to our country and our Constitution," and called on him to be removed from office "and prevented from further endangering our country and our people."
+Assistant Speaker Katherine Clark, D-Mass. called the president "a traitor to our country and our Constitution" and called for him to be removed from office "and prevented from further endangering our country and our people."

 Donald Trump is a traitor to our country and our Constitution.
 He must be removed from office and prevented from further endangering our country and our people.
 2/2— Katherine Clark (@RepKClark) January 6, 2021